 The award is sponsored by the Hugh Downs School of Human Communication at Arizona State University.

-King has been married seven times, to six different women:
+King was married eight times, to seven different women:

 Julie Alexander (7 October 1989 - 1992)